ADVOCACY AND PUBLIC AWARENESS

 Organizational members and individual donors of Arts South Dakota are kept informed of opportunities and issues through our magazine, ARTS ALIVE, which includes information on artists, local arts organizations, and the South Dakota Arts Council.
 Members also receive weekly updates and alerts on education, advocacy issues, events and programs through our weekly arts events emails sent every Monday afternoon.

 The Governor’s Awards are sponsored biennially by Arts South Dakota and the South Dakota Arts Council.
 The Awards recognize South Dakota’s finest artists and supporters of the arts.
-They are given for: Distinction in Creative Achievement; Outstanding Support of the Arts by and Individual; Outstanding Support of the Arts by a Business or Organization; and Outstanding Leadership in Arts Education.
+They are given for: Distinction in Creative Achievement; Outstanding Support of the Arts by and Individual; Outstanding Support of the Arts by a Business or Organization; Outstanding Leadership in Arts Education; and Outstanding Support of the Arts to Native Nations with Lands in South Dakota.
 Recipients are honored at a prestigious banquet attended by artists, arts patrons and government officials.
 SAVE THE DATE: February 12, 2019.

 ARTS ADVOCACY DAY AT THE LEGISLATURE